rahmansharifi/pyclassifier/README.md

 # pydictionaryclassifier
-A Python module to create classes and objects out of dictionaries.
+A module to create classes and objects out of dictionaries.